Are you thinking about a road trip around Western Australia? You’re looking for tips, ideas for the kids and itineraries?

 On a calm day, the whiteness of the lighthouse stands crisp and high contrasted by the blue sky.
 However, it can be incredibly windy at this bleak and isolated spot and it is not hard to imagine ships in trouble, having seen the waves crash over the peninsula.
 At 39m tall and 56m above sea-level, the lighthouse is the tallest in WA and the third tallest in Australia.

-Four hours east of Augusta and having driven over little but national park and forest, we arrive in Denmark, one of the most southerly towns of WA and forming part of the Great Southern region.
+Four hours east of Augusta and having driven over little but national park and forest, you’ll arrive in Denmark, one of the most southerly towns of WA and forming part of the Great Southern region.
 Denmark is situated on the Denmark River surrounded by rugged coastline and towering forests.
-Described in the guidebooks as “hemp wearing and tree hugging”, I totally fell in love with the friendliness of the locals and their mentality.
-They even knit trees little sock like blankets!
+Described in the guidebooks as “hemp wearing and tree-hugging”, I totally fell in love with the friendliness of the locals and their mentality.
+They even knit trees little sock-like blankets!
 I never found out why, so if somebody else knows, please let me know?

 Denmark is beautiful.
 Words fail to describe just how perfect it us.
 It almost verges on totally unspoilt.
 I will let the serene and calm photos of Denmark’s Greens Pool speak for themselves.

 A few hundred meters from Greens Pool, William Bay, are Elephant Rocks.
 From certain angles the three rocks look like a herd of elephants.

 The valley of the giants is Denmark’s top tourist attraction.
 The name originates from the giant red tingle trees growing there, some of which are 16m in diameter.
 There is a boardwalk meandering around and sometimes through the base of the trees and a treetop walk, for those brave enough.